VPK-3927 Volk: Design

 There are several new designs applied on Volk armoured vehicles: a unified platform, independent hydro-pneumatic suspension with height adjustment, enhanced protection of cabin, a new diesel engine YaMZ-5347, onboard information control system (BIUS), and a modular design.

 The conception of protection for vehicles is based on the provision of the highest ballistic and mine protection of vehicles and personnel.
 The design of frame-panel armour provides its assembly and disassembly in field conditions without the use of special tools.
 Ballistic protection is STANAG 4569 level 3 with the possibility of increasing the level.
 Mine protection is 1 level (2 after upgrade).

 Volk vehicles have the advanced diesel engine YaMZ-5347 Euro-4.
 The engine has modernization reserve for power up to 300 hp.
 The transmission and transfer gearbox provides a resource of 250 thousand km with engine power of 240 hp.

 Independent hydropneumatic suspension with height adjustment allows the driver to change the ground clearance from 250mm to 500mm and move off-road at speeds of up to 55–60 km/h.

 The angle of the front and rear overhang varies depending on the position of the suspension from 45 to 55 degrees.
-The minimum turn radius is 7 m.
+The minimum turn radius is 7 meter.

 The unification of the vehicles includes unified power units, cabins, suspension, transmission, onboard information control system and protection features.
 The internal volume of the cabin is 2.4 cubic meters, the functional module of the VPK-3927 vehicle is 4.7 cubic meters, the VPK-39271 mono space module is 7.2 cubic meters, and the volume of the VPK-39273 6x6 module is 10.3 cubic meters.

 The Onboard Information Control System (BIUS) provides a control function and diagnosis of basic units and components of vehicles with a record of their parameters.
 The engine is controlled by 15 parameters: pressure, temperature, speed, fuel supply, cooling system, lubricating system, etc. Transmission and tires are controlled by temperature and pressure.
 The hydraulic and suspension adjustment system is controlled in 24 points.
 Malfunction of BIUS is not connected with the mobility of the vehicle.